SCVOA Executive Board

 President

 Mayor Jean Thatcher was first elected Mayor of Lloyd Harbor in 2014.
-Prior to her role as Mayor, Ms. Thatcher served as Deputy Mayor Trustee from 2000-2014.
-Mayor Thatcher's Professional Experience includes working for the Medical Malpractice Insurance Association as Sr. VP and Chief Operating Officer of insurer underwriting high risk pools of NY State.
+Prior to her role as Mayor, she served as Deputy Mayor and Trustee from 2000-2014.
+Mayor Thatcher’s professional experience includes working for the Medical Malpractice Insurance Association as Sr. VP and Chief Operating Officer of insurer underwriting high risk pools of NY State.
 Mayor Thatcher also worked for the Combined Coordinating Council, Inc. as VP of captive insurance company manager, overseeing captive insurers in Bermuda and Barbados for 8 New York City teaching hospitals.
 Additional experience in the insurance field includes teaching as an Adjunct Professor for the College of Insurance.
-Other organizations and roles Mayor Thatcher has been a part of have included acting as President for Volunteers for Wildlife, Trustee for the North Shore Land Alliance, and founding member as well as First President of The Caumsett Foundation.
-Additionally, she acted as Chairman from 1991-2001 of the Concerned Citizens for 25A, as well as President of the Board of Trustees for the Old First Church in Huntington from 2009-2011.
-Mayor Thatcher has attended Sweet Briar College, and Barnard College at Columbia University.
+Read Full Bio

 Hon.
 Dennis M. Siry